carpentries/carpentries.org/content/community/_index.md

 The Carpentries works to help institutions and individuals spread skills for data analysis, computational thinking, and research software development through building local and global communities of practice.

-We continue to be an organization primarily supported by volunteers.
-Our work is made possible through the efforts of our amazing workshop hosts, organizers, community champions, member organizations, and our paid staff, the Core Team.
+We continue to be an organisation primarily supported by volunteers.
+Our work is made possible through the efforts of our amazing workshop hosts, organisers, community champions, member organisations, and our paid staff, the Core Team.

 ## Our Volunteer Communities